Pratham-0410/Pratham-0410/README.md

 ### 🚀 About Me

-I’m a computer science student who is actively rebuilding my foundations and skills after realizing the importance of deep learning and consistent practice.
-I enjoy understanding how systems work behind the scenes, which is why I’m especially interested in **backend development** and **software architecture**.
+I’m a computer science student focused on rebuilding strong foundations through consistent practice.

-Currently, I’m focusing on becoming a strong **full-stack developer** with a solid grasp of both frontend and backend technologies.
+I enjoy understanding how systems work behind the scenes, which is why I’m especially interested in backend development and software architecture.

 ---